Glossary

 In Employment and Work, Health and Disability, Housing Law, Human Rights, Income Assistance, Tribunals and Courts

-But an employer or landlord might not have to do something if they can prove that it will cause them undue hardship.
+The following groups must provide accommodation: employers, landlords, service providers, unions, and professional associations.
+But they may not have to if they can prove that the accommodation will cause them undue hardship.

 In Employment and Work, Health and Disability, Housing Law, Human Rights, Income Assistance, Tribunals and Courts

-But an employer or landlord might not have to do something if they can prove that it will cause them undue hardship.
+The following groups must provide accommodation: employers, landlords, service providers, unions, and professional associations.
+But they may not have to if they can prove that the accommodation will cause them undue hardship.

 In Abuse and Family Violence, Elder abuse, Human Rights, Types of discrimination, Age